talhabilal-dev/create-node-spark/readme.md

 ### 🔧 Customizable Setup

-Not only can you choose between JavaScript or TypeScript, but you also have the option to enable or skip ESLint setup based on your project needs.
+Not only can you choose between JavaScript or TypeScript, but you also have the option to enable or skip ESLint and Multer setup based on your project needs.

+### 🚀 Quick Start

+Spend less time setting up your backend and more time coding.
+With create-node-spark, you can quickly jump into building your REST API, without the need for manual setup.

+###  DataBase Integration

+create-node-spark supports MongoDB and MySQL integration.
+You can choose to set up MongoDB or MySQL integration with Mongoose or Knex.js and mysql2 respectively.

 ### 🌱 Future-Proof